amd/HPCTrainingDock/README.md

 singularity run -e ${SINGULARITY_DIR_PATH}/singularity_image.sif
 ```

-**NOTE**: once again, note that changes made while on the image to the directories from the host that are mirrored to the image will reflect once you exit the image.
+**NOTE**: Once again, note that changes made while on the image to the directories from the host that are mirrored to the image will reflect once you exit the image.

 ## 1.4 Operative System Info